MicrosoftDocs/entra-docs/docs/architecture/external-identity-deployment-architectures.md

 #### Ad-hoc collaboration

-Ad-hoc collaboration that workforce users initiate is possible in workforce-oriented architecture.
+Ad-hoc collaboration that workforce users initiate is possible in this architecture.
 However, it isn't optimized due to user experience friction when switching tenants.
 Instead, use role-based resource assignment to grant access to user-created content repositories (such as SharePoint sites) based on business roles.

 #### Role-based resource assignment